A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 6. Hudson, Quebec — Small Town

 The town of Hudson is situated around 35 miles west of Montreal.
 It's mainly inhabited by immigrants from the U.S., Scotland, Ireland, and England, and it's surrounded by farms and forests.
-You should know that Quebec is Canada’s only primarily french-speaking province.
+You should know that Quebec is Canada’s only primarily French-speaking province.
 Most citizens are bilingual, but this is still something to keep in mind before moving there.

 A close-up image of both the Canadian and American hundred dollar bills.